SebastianNi/student_intervention/README.md

 ### Run

 In order to run the code in the jupyter notebook you also need the file **student-data.csv**.
-You can find this file in the Udacity project repository linked in the beginning of this readme.
+You can find this file in the [Udacity project repository](https://github.com/udacity/machine-learning/tree/master/projects/student_intervention).

 Load the file with jupyter notebook using the following command: